 Zero upfront costs.
 No hidden insurance premiums.
 Success fee only paid from your compensation (capped and fully explained before you sign).

-We know every Bristol ward’s repair procedures (Bedminster, Clifton, St Pauls, Easton, Southville, Fishponds, Knowle), Bristol City Council’s damp reporting process (0117 922 2200 / online form), local surveyors, and which private landlords in student areas are serial offenders.
-Relationships that get results fast.
+We know every Bristol ward’s repair procedures (Bedminster, Clifton, St Pauls, Easton, Southville, Fishponds, Knowle), Bristol City Council’s damp reporting process (0117 922 2200 / online form)

 Especially in Bedminster, Easton and Southville.
 Often misdiagnosed as condensation by landlords or the council.